Wikimedia-Austria/WikiDaheim/README.md

 ## Dependencies and Structure

-The frontend is mailny build with the help of the following libraries:
+The frontend is mainly built with the help of the following libraries:

 - [React](https://reactjs.org/)
   The base JS Framwork of the App.